 Everyone needs media that informs, educates and entertains them to fully participate in society, and not being able to access media can make society even more unequal.
 In the past year, many groups who are already marginalised – because of language, poverty, or hearing or visual impairments – will have struggled to find good information about coronavirus, or what government support has been available during the pandemic, further excluding them.

-‘The public’ is obviously made up of many different kinds of people, who need and want different things from the media.
-So we need a media system that caters for those different audiences, but that also creates a shared space so that different groups can understand each other and have a sense of being part of the common culture.
-We’ve seen with divisive issues such as Brexit how damaging it can be an issue becomes very polarised, and there is no media platform that represents the full range of positions people hold.
+People can be excluded for technical reasons, such as not having access to broadband in their area or a programme not having closed captions, or for financial reasons.
+And they can also be excluded if media doesn’t reflect their lives (see public media are… democratic).
+We need a media system that caters for different audiences but also creates shared spaces so that different groups can understand each other and have a sense of being part of the common culture.
+We’ve seen with divisive issues such as Brexit how damaging it can be an issue becomes very polarised, and how much we need media platforms which fully represent the range of positions people hold.

 Q: What’s the solution?